Sacred Way: Sequence of events

 The fifth day, the 19th of Boedromion, was the day of the great procession along the Sacred Way from Athens to Eleusis.
 On this day, thousands of celebrants, led by the initiates and priests in front of them joined the Grand Procession beginning at the Sacred Gate.
 The procession was not a continuous affair, but involved multiple stops along the way.
 The first of these was at the shrine of the Sacred Son outside Athens, who would come and join the lead of the parade.
 They would then stop at the Cephissus River where kids in the procession would offer a lock of hair before moving on to the temple precinct at Daphni and the sanctuary of Aphrodite nearby.
 Finally, at the border between Athens and Eleusis, descendants of Krokos, the first settler of Eleusis, would meet the procession and tied yellow strands to the right wrists and left ankles of the initiates to signal Demeter.

 Festivities on day six began in the evening with the Pannychis, a nightlong revelry where women with torches danced around the well of beautiful dances, known as the Kallichoron, in Eleusis.
 One of the celebrations, the kernophoria involved all of the celebrants, who were led by women dancing with kernos, a vessel on their head, filled with first fruits.
 Likely, a special bread was made from these goods as an offering to Demeter.

 The seventh and eighth days remain the most mysterious in the process.
 The initiates and their teachers would enter into Demeter's temple in Eleusis for a ritual of what was known as things said (logomena), things enacted (dromena) and things seen (deiknymena), which were all part of the mystery.
 It is thought that this was the time when initiates acted out portions of the Mother and Daughter from the Homeric Hymns.
 It is also believed that this is when initiates received the epopteia, a sacred vision that was the highest stage of the initiation.
 Upon completion of this part of the initiation, those who had partaken went on to feel brighter hopes for the end of their lives and the rest of eternity.
-Finally, the initiates left the temple and walked to the Rharian Fields to invoke the rebirth of the crops.
+Finally, the initiates left the temple and walked to the Rarian Fields to invoke the rebirth of the crops.